Arcadia-Science/2024-worm-tracking/README.md

 ```

 Where:

 * `-j`: designates the number of cores used by Snakemake to parallelize rules.
 * `--software-deployment-method`: tells Snakemake to launch each rule in a conda environment where specified.
 * `--rerun-incomplete`: tells Snakemake to check that all file are completely written and to re-run those that are not.
 * `--config`: feeds pipeline-specific configuration parameters to snakemake.
     * `input_dirpath`: The directory where input files are located.
 If files are located in subdirectories, this is the root filepath for all directories to be analyzed by the snakemake run.
     * `input_prefix`: Portion of `input_dirpath` to omit from output file names.
 A file's absolute path is used as the identifier by this pipeline.
 When an `input_prefix` is supplied, the prefix will be removed from the output filepath (so instead of having `/home/theia/arc_nas/Babu_frik/Justin` in every output file path, this prefix would be removed).
 This removes non-identifying information from the output filepaths so that they directory structure doesn't become unnecessarily deep.
     * `output_dirpath`: Directory path to write output files.

 ## Data

-This pipeline is designed to run on vidoes (timeseries of images collected from a single filed of view) of *C. elegans* collected on an upright widefield microscope with limited background (worm tracks etc.) in the images.
+This pipeline is designed to run on videos (time series of images collected from a single filed of view) of *C. elegans* collected on an upright wide field microscope with limited background (worm tracks etc.) in the images.
 It takes ND2 (Nikon format) files as input and outputs motility phenotypes for the worms, statistical analysis comparing strains, and quality control reports.
 All analyzed data are currently available on the NAS (`arc_nas/Babu_frik/Justin/`).